Clearing contact details

 Year 2 (credit level 5)

-In your second year, you'll complete the following compulsory modules as well as an optional module from across the Institute of Management Studies:
+In your second year, you'll complete the following compulsory modules as well as an optional module from the School of Creative Management:

 Marketing Communications